nhayward/revpit/user/pages/02.editors/kyra-nelson/bio.md

 ##### MSWL

-For the 2020 contest, I am focusing all my energy on YA (I love adult and MG as well, but I’m keeping my focus narrow for the contest).
-I read across all genres and am interested in genre-bending narratives as well.
+**In YA** I'm looking for all genres and am interested in genre-bending narratives as well.

 Things I’d especially love to see in my inbox:
  * Diverse and OwnVoices works